We’re all familiar with the term “the pursuit of happiness.” The question is:

 The answer is a resounding no.

 Not only does volunteering fulfill that community calling that we already touched on, but it also opens doors for us to learn new skills.
-This is often quite as powerful motivation as a paycheck and can have much longer benefits to our lives and happiness, opening new doors and allowing us to network with other like-minded individuals.
+This is often quite as powerful motivation as a paycheck and can have longer benefits to our lives and feeling good about ourselves.
+This is on top of it opening new doors and allowing us to network with other like-minded individuals.

 Try to find a nonprofit effort nearby that directly aligns with your own passions, giving you the chance to pour yourself into something that you genuinely care about.